 - beef broth (or make your own beef bone broth)

-How to make easy beef chili on the stove top
+How to make easy beef chili on the stovetop

 - Heat a large dutch oven or pot to medium-high heat.
 Add ground beef and saute, breaking up big pieces, until beef is browned.
 Drain, remove and set aside for later.